FutuCopy TradingView Webhooks LLM Reference

 ```

-The practical request body limit is 16 KB.
+The public webhook request body limit is 16 KB.
 FutuCopy logs the raw request body for troubleshooting, truncated at 10 KB.
+The FutuCopy Webhooks page's built-in Test Webhook flow accepts test messages up to 10 KB.

 ## Supported Actions